Beit HaKerem Valley: Settlement in the Valley

 During the First Temple period, there were several settlements in the Valley, including Rama (Ramat Naftali) and Beit Hakerem.
 It is not possible to identify the exact location of any settlements from this period, except for Rama, which is identified with Khirbet Jull, near Ramah.

 The area contains numerous settlement remains from the Hellenistic period to the Crusader period, concentrated mainly on the edges of the Hananya Valley and in the hills south of the Beit Hakerem Valley.
 Most of the remains are in the Karmiel area, which indicates the possibility of an industrial center there.

 The Christian remains from the Byzantine period in Israel indicate significant settlement in the Valley during this period, including Nahaf, Deir al-Asad, Majd al-Krum, and Rameh.
 It seems that this settlement was severely damaged with the end of Byzantine rule in the country, and the Valley suffered from abandonment.
-After the expulsion of the last Crusaders from the country by the Muslims in 1291, the settlements in the north of the Valley, such as Majd al-Krum and Deir al-Assad, which were located near the source of the road, were destroyed.
+After the expulsion of the last Crusaders from the country by the Muslims in 1291, the settlements in the north of the Valley, such as Majd al-Krum and Deir al-Asad, which were located near the source of the road, were destroyed.

 In the 11th century, according to their tradition, Druze settlement began in the Galilee.
 Other sources claim that the Druze began to settle in the valley in the 13th century.
 In later periods, two significant waves of settlement occurred, in the 16th century and in the early 18th century.
 A testimony from the governor of Safed from 1732 states that most of the inhabitants of the valley at that time were Druze.
-During the reign of Daher al-Omar in the 1740s, the Druze were dispossessed of their villages, and the only Druze settlements remaining in the valley today are Sajur, Ein al-Asad and the village of Rameh, a quarter of whose inhabitants are Druze.
+During the reign of Daher al-Umar in the 1740s, the Druze were dispossessed of their villages, and the only Druze settlements remaining in the valley today are Sajur, Ein al-Asad and the village of Rameh, a quarter of whose inhabitants are Druze.